Online privacy statement

 We have finalized a Data Processing Addendum (DPA) for our clients in order to meet the data processing and transfer requirements of the GDPR.
 The DPA adds GDPR-related privacy and security provisions into your service contract with us.
 The DPA also helps to ensure that personal data can be processed in PTS’s solutions in a way that fully respects the requirements of the GDPR.
 Additionally, we have appointed an outside data privacy consultant, VeraSafe, to act as our EU Representative on data protection matters, as required by Article 27 of the GDPR.

-VeraSafe has been appointed as PHOENIX TECHNOLOGY's representative in the European Union for data protection matters, pursuant to Article 27 of the General Data Protection Regulation of the European Union.
-VeraSafe can be contacted in addition to the PHOENIX TECHNOLOGY, only on matters related to the processing of personal data.
+VeraSafe has been appointed as PHOENIX TECHNOLOGY SYSTEM's representative in the European Union for data protection matters, pursuant to Article 27 of the General Data Protection Regulation of the European Union.
+VeraSafe can be contacted in addition to PHOENIX TECHNOLOGY SYSTEMS, only on matters related to the processing of personal data.
 To make such an inquiry, please contact VeraSafe using this contact form:

 Alternatively, VeraSafe can be contacted at: